The impact of using lifestyle or genetic information to decide at what age to start inviting people for bowel cancer screening in England

 Research has already shown that the national bowel cancer screening programme can save lives.
 In this project, Dr Usher-Smith and her colleagues looked at whether more information on lifestyle factors or genes could help improve the screening programme further.

 At the moment adults are invited to take part in bowel cancer screening based only on their age.
 However, other factors such as body weight, diet, family history and genes also affect risk of getting bowel cancer.

 The science behind the project

-This research will be done in three parts.
-For the first stage of the project, the researchers will update their review of research that’s already been done in this area, specifically looking at how models including information about people’s genes can be used to predict risk of bowel cancer.
-The second stage of the project will involve using data from over half a million people in the UK Biobank study, to test how well the models can find people in the UK who get bowel cancer.
-In the final stage of the project, they will use this information alongside details of the bowel cancer screening programme to see the effect of using these models to decide when to invite people to take part.
+This research was done in three parts.
+For the first stage of the project, the researchers updated their review of research that’s already been done in this area, specifically looking at how the ways of including information about people’s genes (‘models’) can be used to predict risk of bowel cancer.
+The second stage of the project involved using data from over half a million people in the UK Biobank study, to test how well these models can find people in the UK who get bowel cancer.
+In the final stage of the project, they used this information alongside details of the bowel cancer screening programme to see the effect of using these models to decide when to invite people to take part.

 What difference will this project make?

 This research is a step towards a more personalised approach to screening.
 It has looked at which models work best to predict risk of bowel cancer and shown that the screening programme could be more effective if this more tailored information was used.

 The next step is looking at the costs of this kind of screening programme and if it would save money and reduce the number of people having unnecessary investigations.
 They will also be exploring the practical and ethical issues around collecting people’s genetic information.